rangle/ngCourse2/handout/03-components.md

 ## Structuring Applications with Components

-As the complexity and size of our application grow we want to divide responsibilities among our components further.
+As the complexity and size of our application grows we want to divide responsibilities among our components further.

-**Macro Components:** which are application specific, higher-level, container components, with access to the application's domain model.
+**Smart Components:** which are application specific, higher-level, container components, with access to the application's domain model.

-**Micro Components:** which are components responsible for UI rendering and/or behaviour of specific entities passed in via components API (i.e component properties and events).
+**Dumb Components:** which are components responsible for UI rendering and/or behaviour of specific entities passed in via components API (i.e component properties and events).
 Those components are more in-line with the upcoming Web Component standards.